 audience for that particular property.
 And there should be as many attractive

-and be clearly seen after dusk (unlike all the others in the vicinity)?
+clearly seen after dusk (unlike all the others in the vicinity, if appropriate)?
 Why should your yard sign only be

 seen during daylight hours?
 Think how much more effective it would be if it

 were highly visible after dusk, especially when all the other yard signs are

 not.
 The traditional full-commission brokerages cannot offer this new

 technology, because they all delegate their yard sign placement to sign-post

 companies that do not want to bother with lighting.
 At Pacific Century Realty,